Kowalski1024/Mi-Go/README.md

 TestBase class that users can use to create new tests.
 The TestBase class is designed to be flexible and customizable, allowing users to define specific steps when processing a video.

+At the moment, the framework is designed for testing [Whisper](https://github.com/openai/whisper), an open source model from OpenAI.

 ## Test plan generation

 The framework uses test plans generated